backdrop-contrib/passwordless/README.txt

 Passwordless disables the password-reset form, and changes the relevant settings at admin/config/people/accounts.
 Uninstalling the module will restore everything to the way it was before (including the settings).
 It's also compatible with other login-enhancing modules, like [LoginToboggan](http://drupal.org/project/logintoboggan).

+### Note

+Passwordless disables the password fields in user-registration and user-profile forms, which means that:

+1. the system takes care of creating a password for new users
+2. there's no longer a requirement for users to reenter their current password when they enter a new e-mail address in their profile.

+Due to point number 2, Passwordless depends on [Email Change Confirmation](http://drupal.org/project/email_confirm), at least until [#85494] is resolved.

 ### Due credit

 Passwordless follows the idea behind [NoPassword](https://nopassword.alexsmolen.com), but is all based on Drupal's native functionality and code.